-&lt;sup>48 Section 161.101(14), F.S.
+48 Section 161.101(14), F.S.
 If multiple projects qualify equally under the criteria, DEP assigns priority to projects that are ready to proceed.

-The previous completion or approval of a state-sponsored inlet management plan or local-government-sponsored inlet study concerning the inlet addressed by the proposed project, the ease of updating and revising any such plan or study, and the adequacy and specificity of the plan's or study's recommendations concerning the mitigation of an inlet's erosive effects on adjacent beaches.
+• The overall significance and anticipated success of the proposed project in balancing the sediment budget of the inlet and adjacent beaches and addressing the sand deficit along the inlet-affected shorelines.

-- The degree to which the proposed project will enhance the performance and longevity of proximate beach nourishment projects, thereby reducing the frequency of such periodic nourishment projects. - The project-ranking criteria in s.
-161.101(14), F.S., to the extent such criteria are applicable to inlet management studies, projects, and activities.
+- The extent to which existing bypassing activities at an inlet would benefit from modest, costeffective improvements when considering the volumetric increases from the proposed project, the availability of beach-quality sand currently not being bypassed to adjacent eroding beaches, and the ease with which such beach-quality sand may be obtained. - The interest and commitment of local governments as demonstrated by their willingness to coordinate the planning, design, construction, and maintenance of an inlet management project and their financial plan for funding the local cost share for initial construction, ongoing sand bypassing, channel dredging, and maintenance. - The previous completion or approval of a state-sponsored inlet management plan or local-government-sponsored inlet study concerning the inlet addressed by the proposed project, the ease of updating and revising any such plan or study, and the adequacy and specificity of the plan's or study's recommendations concerning the mitigation of an inlet's erosive effects on adjacent beaches. - The degree to which the proposed project will enhance the performance and longevity of proximate beach nourishment projects, thereby reducing the frequency of such periodic nourishment projects. - The project-ranking criteria in s.
+161.101(14), F.S., to the extent such criteria are applicable to inlet management studies, projects, and activities.50

-DEP established a point-based priority ranking system in order to implement the statutory criteria for beach and inlet management projects for funding assistance.
-Under the system, a project receives a total point score based on the established project ranking criteria.
-The total amount of points available for beach management projects is 115 points and the total for inlet management projects is 90 points.
-The charts below indicate the number of component criteria under each statutory criteria as developed by DEP.
+The DEP established a point-based priority ranking system in order to implement the statutory criteria for beach and inlet management projects for funding assistance.51 Under the system, a project receives a total point score based on the established project ranking criteria.
+The total amount of points available for beach management projects is 115 points and the total for inlet management projects is 90 points.52 The charts below indicate the number of component criteria under each statutory criteria as developed by the DEP.53